victor-abz/DocumentServer/ROADMAP.md

 This is an updated and corrected version of the roadmap.
 We also reserve the right to change it when necessary.

+## Version 10.0

+### Server

+* Paid package only in Enterprise Edition and Developer Edition versions

+### AI

+* Updating the AI ​​plugin in editors to the new version
+* Updated look of the AI plugin in editors
+* Support for working with document content in the AI plugin
+* Support for working with spreadsheet content in the AI plugin
+* Support for working with presentation content in the AI plugin
+* Support for working with PDF content in the AI plugin
+* Support for MCP and web search in the AI ​​plugin
+* Converting a document to a PDF form with fields
+* Adjustment of PDF form fields according to the surrounding context

+### All editors

+* Support for client-side encryption
+* New methods for working with the editors API
+* Welcome page update in the Document Server
+* Admin panel update in the Document Server
+* Data table support for charts

+### Document Editor

+* Correct positioning of formulas and inline objects in RTL paragraphs
+* Text ellipsis by line height for precise line heights

+### Spreadsheet Editor

+* Range highlighting in the formula bar similar to cells
+* Speeding up the calculation of IFS formulas
+* Speed ​​up for a large number of cell styles by separating styles and data

+### Presentation Editor

+* New display modes (outline, sorter, notesPage, handoutMaster, notesMaster)
+* New print settings

 ## Version 9.4

 ### All editors